Kvitekvist/FUS/README.md

 * I added / changed some mods.
 What are your settings for rerunning DynDoLOD and Synthesis? -> You can find them [in the wiki](https://github.com/Kvitekvist/FUS/wiki/Settings-for-tools-(LODs-and-Synthesis)).

+# Troubleshooting
+The [Discord bot](https://discord.com/channels/874974449403826197/916605844261572609) has a list of handy commands with instructions on how to overcome common problems.
+If none of these resolve your issue, the Discord has a [support channel](https://discord.com/channels/874974449403826197/874974569373528104) for questions about unmodified FUS modlists of the most current version.

 # Updating FUS

 If this Modlist receives an update please check the changelog before doing anything.
 Always backup your saves or start a new game after updating.